aspirehealth/redux-routable/packages/redux-routable-react/README.md

 ## Usage

-Redux Routable React is a companion library for integrating React and Redux Routable.
+Redux Routable React is a companion package for integrating React and Redux Routable.
 This means that before using Redux Routable React, you need create a `router` and a `history` object.
 See how to do that in Redux Routable's ["Usage"](https://www.npmjs.com/package/redux-routable#usage) section.
 For